 Both birth control implants and IUDs are LARCs, or Long Acting Reversible Contraceptives, meaning these methods last for an extended period of time, are highly effective, and work without user action, but cannot be controlled or terminated by the user.

-The IUD has become a growing choice for women due to its long-term protection and low maintenance.
-There are two types of IUDs available to women to choose from, the copper IUD and the hormonal IUD.
+The copper IUD has become a growing choice for women due to its long-term protection and low maintenance.

 There has been increased attention and funding in recent years for long-acting reversible contraceptive methods (LARCs).
 While LARCs are part of a well-balanced mix of contraceptive options, there are concerning practices when it comes to who is targeted for long-acting methods and the way in which counseling is provided.